mousebelt/mousekyc-be/README.md

 npm install
 ```

-2. Ensure Docker is running and the command:
+2. Ensure Docker is running and execute the command:
 `docker-compose up`

 3. Leave the current terminal open, and in new terminal window you can see the processes running with the command: